Getting Started

 Now let’s make compound images from simpler images.
 For example, what if you wanted to make a shape like the below:

-.
+We can do this by first making two shapes and then joining them using a function called overlay.
 The overlay function takes images as arguments and outputs a new image that contains its inputted images stacked on one another (make sure to look it up in the reference materials!).
-Notice that this means we’re composing or chaining the calls to our shape functions with the call to overlay
+Notice that this means we’re composing or chaining the calls to our shape functions with the call to overlay.

-.
+The outputs of the two shape functions are passed as inputs to overlay.
 The data flow we want looks like the below: two shape function calls that output each shape, followed by an overlay call that outputs the final image.
 This one is if you wanted to overlay two concentric (i.e. they share the same center point) circles.

 How do we chain calls in our code?
 By moving the function call into the place where we want it to be used as an input.
 The three calls we want, written as text, would look like this: